Leaving car doors unlocked or keys in the ignition are invitations to theft. Everyone knows that.

 But doing so — even if you have a spare key and you lock the doors — can turn your car into the easiest target a thief will ever find.

 Don’t believe us?
-One week last December, Minneapolis police reported that about 82% of car thefts involved vehicles that were left running.
+A couple of winters ago, Minneapolis police reported that about 82% of car thefts involved vehicles that were left running.

 6. Imagining parking lots are a safe zone